Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Pressure gauge reading like a broken compass
 While your company's direction's lost in the process Temperature swings wilder than your stock decline
-Your techs can't tell a valve from a vacuum breaker Your pH is balanced like your books - pure fiction
+Your pH is balanced like your books - pure fiction
 Our titration's tight while your business dilutes Three days of downtime for a five-minute check
-You're ghosting so hard, you disappear in thin air Response times longer than your list of excuses
-Your chemical game's weaker than your customer care Your solutions leave kitchens in disarray
+You're ghosting so hard, you disappear in thin air Your chemical game's weaker than your customer care Your solutions leave kitchens in disarray
 Market leader?
 More like market bleeder